 Every week you need to stay on top of your execution.
 Start the week off by making sure your team knows what the priorities are for that week.
-Be clear on what you will actually accomplish each week.
-Taking smaller bites will help make the project feel more manageable.
+Be clear on what you will actually accomplish—taking smaller bites will help make the project feel more manageable.
 Each week consider how you are moving the company’s quarterly plan forward and if you are on track to achieve your goals.

 Once you start seeing a goal get off-track even a little, pause and think about what execution adjustments you need to make.
 Use your weekly meetings to brainstorm ideas with your team to get back on track.

-So, instead of fire then aim, or getting surpassed by the competition, next time you go to fire, stop and Think Plan Do.
+So, instead of firing before you aim or getting surpassed by the competition, next time you go to fire, stop and Think-Plan-Do.

 This article was published in August 2015 and has been updated.
 Photo by @lithiumphoto/Twenty20